Nahidhasan700/Nahidhasan700/README.md

 ### MERN Stack-Developer

-To work in an organization with a professional work driven environment where I can utilize and apply my knowledge, intellectual capabilities and management, communicating skills which would enable me as a fresh graduate to grow while fulfilling organizational goals as well as improving myself continuously.

 Skills: REACT / JS / HTML / CSS / Node / MongoDB

 - 🔭 I’m currently looking jobs